On the Spectrum of Nonstandard Dedekind Rings: Riemann-Zariski Space and Valuation Spectrum

-If $\mm \subset B$ is any (internal or external) maximal ideal and $v \in RZ(L,B)$ the corresponding valuation having value group $G$ (see Theorem \ref{value-group}), then $v$ admits various vertical generizations and a horizontal specializations (see Figure \ref{vert-horiz}) associated to the convex subgroups of $G$.
+If $\mm \subset B$ is any (internal or external) maximal ideal and $v \in RZ(L,B)$ the corresponding valuation having value group $G$ (see Theorem \ref{value-group}), then $v$ admits various vertical generizations and horizontal specializations (see Figure \ref{vert-horiz}) associated to the convex subgroups of $G$.
 The subgroup $\zz$ of $G$ is particularly interesting.
-Similar to the above Example, let $\pp = \mm^{\infty}$ be the prime ideal corresponding to $\zz$ and $k_{\pp} = Quot(B/\pp)$ the residue field.
+Similar to the above Example \ref{horiz-int}, let $\pp = \mm^{\infty}$ be the prime ideal corresponding to $\zz$ and $k_{\pp} = Quot(B/\pp)$ the residue field.
 Then $v_{/\zz}$ is a generization and $v_{|\zz}$ a specialization of $v$.
-The trivial valuations on the residue fields $k_{\pp}$ and $k_{\mm}$ are horizontal specializations of $v_{/\zz}$ and $v_{|\zz}$.
+The trivial valuations on the residue fields $k_{\pp}$ and $k_{\mm}=B/\mm$ are horizontal specializations of $v_{/\zz}$ and $v_{|\zz}$.
 The trivial valuation on $L=Quot(B)$ is the generic point of $Spv(B)$.

 \begin{remark} In the above Example \ref{horiz-int} we obtained the standard $\mm$-adic valuation in $Spv(K_{\mm}) $ as a horizontal specialisation of the the $\mm$-adic valuation on ${^*K}$.
-Note that $Spv(K_{\mm})$ can be quite large (see Example \ref{ex-other-val} below) whereas $RZ(K_{\mm},\oo_{K_{\mm}})$ only consists of the $\mm$-adic and the trivial valuation.
-Similarly, $Spv(B)$ and $Spv(L)$ are much bigger than $RZ(L,B)$ which is homeomorphic to the prime ideals of $B$ (see Proposition \ref{specrz}). $\lozenge$ \end{remark}
+Note that $Spv(K_{\mm})$ can be quite large (see Example \ref{ex-other-val} below), whereas $RZ(K_{\mm},\oo_{K_{\mm}})$ only consists of the $\mm$-adic and the trivial valuation.
+Similarly, $Spv(B)$ and $Spv(L)$ are much bigger than $RZ(L,B)$ which is homeomorphic to $Spec(B)$ (see Proposition \ref{specrz}). $\lozenge$ \end{remark}